Klaipėda: Maritime Museum

-The museum with 6 different exhibitions is set in a former nineteenth-century fortification of the Spit.
-In the Maritime Museum, there is a huge aquarium, the exhibitions of marine fauna, mammals and seabirds.
-The aquarium is populated with invertebrates, and freshwater fish of Lithuania – many species, not only from the Baltic Sea, but also from various tropical seas.
+The Lithuanian Maritime Museum is set in a former nineteenth-century fortification of the Spit.
+In the Maritime Museum, there is an aquarium, which features exhibitions of marine fauna, mammals and seabirds.
+The aquarium is populated with invertebrates, and freshwater fish of Lithuania, as well as various tropical fish.
 The museum's courtyard has a pool filled with seals, sea lions, and penguins.
-The marine fauna exhibition has diverse exhibits: mollusk shells, various fossils, algae and other special exhibits, surviving the prehistorical dinosaur times.
+The marine fauna exhibition has diverse exhibits: mollusk shells, various fossils, algae and other special exhibits, including prehistoric organisms.

 Festivals

 Annual events include Klaipėda Music Spring, the Klaipėda Castle Jazz Festival, Museum Nights, the International Festival of Street Theatres, the International Short Film Festival, and the Klaipėda Sea Festival, among others.
-The Parbėg laivelis folk festival is held every two years.
+The Parbėg laivelis folk festival, which involves concerts, ship displays and theatrical performances, is also regularly held.